University of Gothenburg

 Format

-The GGBC journal club meets every other week on Thu at 13:00.
-The meetings have a hybrid setup and take place in the Botan building, Carl Skottbergs gata 22b, Gothenburg.
-There will be possibilities to join online for GGBC members not based in Gothenburg.
-Please refer to the #journal-club channel in the GGBC Slack workspace for Zoom links and information.
+The GGBC journal club meets every other week on Wednesday from 13:00 to 14:00.
+The meetings are in person and take place in Natrium, Medicinaregartan 7b, Gothenburg.
+Please refer to the #journal-club channel in the GGBC Slack workspace for dates, papers up for discussion and other information.

 For whom?